 Yes, you probably need disability insurance.
 How much disability insurance you need – and how long you need it to last – is another consideration.
 It all depends on your income, the makeup of your household and many other factors.
-Before we get into the telltale signs you should buy this type of coverage, let’s talk about the different types of disability insurance out there.

 Three signs you need long-term disability insurance